-HIPAA Special Enrollment Rights
+HIPAA Special Enrollment Rights (SERs)

 - Birth within one year of the Outbreak Period end date.
 An employee had a baby on January 1, 2023.
-The plan normally allows 30 days following the birth for the employee to request a HIPAA special enrollment.
+The plan normally allows 30 days following this type of qualifying event for the employee to request a HIPAA special enrollment.
 However, under the COVID-19 National Emergency relief, that deadline is extended by the earlier of one year or until the end of the Outbreak Period.
 The Outbreak Period expires on July 10, 2023, which is earlier than one year following the birth.
 This means that the period from the birth through July 10, 2023, is disregarded.
-Accordingly, the last day for the employee to request a HIPAA special enrollment is 30 days following the end of the Outbreak Period (i.e., August 9, 2023). - Birth earlier than one year before Outbreak Period ends.
+Accordingly, the last day for the employee to request a HIPAA special enrollment for this type of qualifying event is 30 days following the end of the Outbreak Period (i.e., August 9, 2023). - Birth earlier than one year before Outbreak Period ends.
 An employee has a baby on June 1, 2022.
-The plan normally allows 30 days following the birth for the employee to request a HIPAA special enrollment.
+The plan normally allows 30 days following this type of qualifying event for the employee to request a HIPAA special enrollment.
 However, under the COVID-19 National Emergency relief, that deadline is extended by the earlier of one year or until the end of the Outbreak Period.
 The Outbreak Period expires on July 10, 2023, which is later than one year after the birth.
 This means that the earlier one-year period from the birth through June 1, 2023, is disregarded.
-Accordingly, the last day for the employee to request a HIPAA special enrollment is one year and 30 days from the birth (i.e., July 1, 2023).
+Accordingly, the last day for the employee to request a HIPAA special enrollment for this type of qualifying event is one year and 30 days from the birth (i.e., July 1, 2023). - Loss of Medicaid coverage within one year of the Outbreak Period end date.
+An employee lost Medicaid coverage on April 1, 2023 (the first day as of which states were permitted to resume Medicaid disenrollments as described under the End of Medicaid Continuous Enrollment Provision section below).
+The plan normally allows 60 days following this type of qualifying event for the employee to request a HIPAA special enrollment.
+However, under the COVID-19 National Emergency relief, that deadline is extended by the earlier of one year or until the end of the Outbreak Period.
+The Outbreak Period expires on July 10, 2023, which is earlier than one year following the loss of Medicaid coverage.
+This means that the period from the loss of Medicaid coverage through July 10, 2023, is disregarded.
+Accordingly, the last day for the employee to request a HIPAA special enrollment for this type of qualifying event is 60 days following the end of the Outbreak Period (i.e., September 8, 2023). - Loss of Medicaid coverage after Outbreak Period ends.
+An employee loses Medicaid coverage on August 1, 2023.
+The plan normally allows 60 days following this type of qualifying event for the employee to request a HIPAA special enrollment.
+Under the COVID-19 National Emergency relief, that deadline is extended by the earlier of one year or until the end of the Outbreak Period.
+The Outbreak Period expires on July 10, 2023, which is prior to the loss of Medicaid coverage.
+This means that the COVID-19 National Emergency relief does not apply.
+Accordingly, the last day for the employee to request a HIPAA special enrollment for this type of qualifying event is 60 days from the loss of Medicaid coverage (i.e., September 30, 2023).